 Jackson Hole wouldn’t be Jackson Hole without its abundance of public lands.
 Boasting two awe-inspiring national parks and vast Bridger-Teton National Forest, the greater Jackson Hole area’s 97% protected acres serve as a living testament to America’s conservationist legacy.
 In fact, the combined acreage of the bordering parks and forests represents the largest protected wilderness in the Lower 48.

 A Brief History Lesson

 Grand Teton National Park and Yellowstone are neighbors with surprisingly different backgrounds.
-The world’s first true national park, Yellowstone opened its gates in 1872 after a single act of Congress.
+The world’s first truly national park, Yellowstone opened its gates in 1872 after a single act of Congress.
 Grand Teton National Park, however, required three acts of Congress and extensive negotiations between ranchers, the Park Service and conservation-minded members of the Rockefeller family before taking its current form in 1950.

 The Bridger-Teton National Forest began its life as the Yellowstone Park Timber Land Reserve and like its national park neighbors went through a series of re-inventions before arriving at its current state in 1973.
 Now, the Bridger-Teton National Forest encompasses more than three million acres and three specially designated “Wilderness Areas.”